Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

     }
 }
 ```
 The Breakdown of the contract:

 - The License was specified
-- The solidity version was set
+- The Solidity version was set
-- The contract that we are deploying [Testcontract] is imported.
+- The contract that we are deploying (Testcontract) is imported.

-- getContractBytecode() function returns the bytecode of the contract we want to deploy.
+- The `getContractBytecode()` function returns the bytecode of the contract we want to deploy.
-bytecode is what the evm understand, our solidity code is compiled to bytecode and stored on the evm so we can interract with it.
+bytecode is what the EVM understands, our solidity code is compiled to bytecode and stored on the EVM so we can interact with it.
-It takes in the constructor argument of the contract we want to get the bytecode and encode the contract bytecode with the constructor parameter passed in to the function.
+It takes in the constructor argument of the contract we want to get the bytecode and encode the contract bytecode with the constructor parameter passed into the function.

-- getAddress() function returns the Computed address of the contract to be deployed
+- The `getAddress()` function returns the Computed address of the contract to be deployed
 It takes in the bytecode of the contract that we want to deploy and the salt.
 Let's break down the formula to understand it better: